 While relatively common in Germany and other parts of Europe, ozone therapy has been growing in popularity in the US as a way to treat a variety of health problems and diseases.
 We are proud to have been using ozone therapy at our Clinic for more than 15 years.

 Ozone therapy is the use of medical ozone to treat a wide variety of health problems.
 It's been used for decades around the world and has a long history of safe and effective use.
 Some hospitals now use ozone to disinfect rooms and it has long been used as a water disinfectant.
 The same properties that make it a very good anti-microbial agent result in a form of therapy that works excellent for a number of different health problems.

-Ozone therapy works through several mechanisms.
+Ozone therapy is thought to work through several mechanisms.
 First and foremost, ozone therapy has been shown to inactivate viruses, bacteria, yeast, fungi and protozoa.
-It also stimulates the body's natural defenses by increasing oxygen metabolism and activates the immune system by increasing the body's production of interferon and interleukin-2.
+Ozone also stimulates the body's natural defenses by increasing oxygen metabolism and activates the immune system by increasing the body's production of interferon and interleukin-2.